Practice Policies & Notices

 Cancellation Policy

-• All cancellations must be made at least 48 business hours before the scheduled appointment.
+Appointments must be canceled at least 48 business hours in advance.

-• Late cancellations or no-shows will be charged according to the fees listed above.
+Late cancellations and no-shows are subject to the applicable fees listed above.

 Price Changes